alem-platform/bootcamp-go/story12/levels_btree/README.md

 | ---------------- |
 | `levelsbtree.go` |

+<p data-story-username="aberonshin">You were right this time.
+With BNS, it's impossible.
+But I am a scientist, for heaven's sake!
+I will never agree that nothing else is possible.
+I will always look for a solution.</p>

 # levels_btree

 Write a function `LevelsBtree` for the `BTree` structure to calculate the number of levels in the binary search tree.